-If your server is still running Minecraft 1.17, but you want Bedrock 1.18 clients to be able to join, install the latest version of Geyser as well as the latest version of ViaVersion.
+If your server isn't running the latest Minecraft version, install the latest version of Geyser as well as the latest version of ViaVersion.

 What is Geyser?

 Geyser is a proxy, bridging the gap between Minecraft: Bedrock Edition and Minecraft: Java Edition servers.
 The ultimate goal of this project is to allow Minecraft: Bedrock Edition users to join Minecraft: Java Edition servers as seamlessly as possible to allow for true cross-platform.

 Using Geyser on Aternos

 Aternos offers support for the Geyser plugin, which can be installed on your Spigot/Paper server to allow connections from Bedrock users on your Java Edition server.
 Currently, Geyser only supports the latest version of Minecraft Java Edition, so please make sure that you are running the latest version.

 If you don't know how to install plugins you should read this article first: Install plugins

 You can install the plugin here: https://aternos.org/addons/a/artemis-bukkit/geyser